envision-projects/envision-projects.github.io/content/mechanical/project-l0ckcr4ck3r.md

 Now make sure that the AS5600 magnetic encoder is reading properly.
 Run a basic example sketch.
 It's value should change whenever you rotate the motor.

 ## Testing the servo

-run the script and stuff
+Run servo_setup.ino.
+Try changing the position of the servo by typing a number value between 1000-2000.

+Use this script to find the upper and lower bounds that the servo will need to move.

+Lower bound - Lock is fully open

+Upper bound - Lock is fully closed (shackle fully pushed into the lock)

 ## Calibration things

+Should be done after all the mechanical aspects are finished!

+### Calibrating magnet offset

+Run a AS5600 sketch that runs the readAngle() command

 Setting the offset of the magnet